 Adoption of Standards

-1. The Commission shall, taking into account existing internationally accepted standards, make recommendations to the Council on the adoption and revision of Standards relating to Exploitation activities in the Area, including standards relating to, inter alia:
+1. The Commission shall, taking into account [the expertise of competent independent experts, Stakeholders as well as] existing internationally accepted standards, make recommendations to the Council on the adoption and revision of Standards relating to Exploitation activities in the Area, including Standards relating to, inter alia:

-(a) Operational safety;
+(a) operational safety;

-(a). bis The effective protection of human health and safety, and labour matters;
+(a) bis t effective protection of human health and safety, and labour matters;

-(b) The conservation and Exploitation of the Resources; and
+(b) the conservation and Exploitation of the Resources;

-(c) The Protection of the Marine Environment, including standards or requirements relating to the Environmental Effects of Exploitation activities, as referred to in article 145 of the Convention.
+[(c) the Protection of the Marine Environment, including [] the Environmental Impacts and Environmental Effects of Exploitation activities;] [, as referred to in article 145 of the Convention, inter alia on the following subject matter:

+(d) baseline environmental studies;

+(e) environmental quality objectives;

+(f) resource and region specific [if applicable] geological, physical, chemical and biological indicators and associated quantitative threshold values, including but not limited to;

+(i) Toxicity

+(ii) Turbidity and settling of resuspended sediments

+(iii) Underwater noise

+(iv) Light pollution

+(v) Habitat loss

+(vi) Greenhouse gas emissions

+(vii) biodiversity status and ecosystem structures, functions and services

+(g) monitoring procedures;

+(h) Mitigation Measures [including Restoration measures] [if possible.]

+(i) minimum technical requirements for environmental protection with regard to all the equipment, operational procedures and processes taking place onboard the vessel used for the Exploitation activities, including criteria for the assessment methodology to be used.

+(j) procedure for the management and assessment of accidents and natural hazards leading to environmental emergencies as well as environmentally hazardous discharges and residual effects of such emergencies, including preparation and implementation of Emergency Response and Contingency Plans and

+(k) procedural and substantive requirements relating to submissions or reports required by these Regulations, including but not limited to: Plans of Work, Environmental Management Systems, Environmental Impact Assessments, Environmental Impact Statements, Environmental Management and Monitoring Plans and Closure Plans.

 1. bis Standards shall describe [and determine] how the Authority and Contractors shall implement these Regulations, and shall aim for: